-The other day, I was on a Recipe on the internet, which Aquafaba uses to make vegan chocolate ice cream and my curiosity was aroused.
-I do not live vegan, but I am always open for experiments.
-I don't know about you, but I hadn't heard or read about Aquafaba before.
-So I really wanted to try this ice cream recipe.
+The other day, I was on a Recipe on the Internet, which Aquafaba for the production of vegan chocolate ice cream used and my curiosity was piqued.
+I do not live vegan, but am always open to experimentation.
+I do not know about you, but I had not heard or read anything about aquafaba before.
+Therefore, I really wanted to try this ice cream recipe.

-Aquafaba is a vegan alternative for beaten egg white and as such has been used in vegan cooking for several years.
-It is the cooking water of legumes.
+Aquafaba is a vegan alternative for beaten egg white and as such has been used in vegan cuisine for several years.
+It is the Legumes cooking water.
 Hence the name: aqua (= water) and faba (= bean).
-This is my first test with aquafaba and I can confirm that the whipping and snowing process is not much different from the process with chicken egg white.
-I will come to the taste and consistency at the end of this article.
+This is my first test with aquafaba and I can confirm that the whipping and the snow is not much different from the process with chicken egg white.
+I'll get to the taste and consistency at the end of the post.

 ingredients vegan chocolate ice cream

 (Drained water from a glass of chickpeas of about 425g)

 - 20 g icing sugar